 Want to keep the cobwebs away?
 Spiders are most likely to enter your home through open windows and cracks in walls.
 On top of letting in spiders, you could also find that you’re letting in flies and ants.
 If you want to keep the bugs out, go around your home sealing up cracks with caulk and consider covering your windows with pull-down mosquito nets.

 Cut down on clutter

-Some people may consider decluttering a form of cleaning itself, however getting rid of clutter could also help with general cleaning such as dusting and vacuuming by providing fewer obstacles to clean around.
-Opting for less mantlepiece of windowsill ornaments could allow you to more easily dust these areas.
-Meanwhile, keeping floors clutter free and making efforts to store items away could make vacuuming/mopping easier.
+Some people may consider decluttering a form of cleaning itself, however, getting rid of clutter could also help with general cleanings such as dusting and vacuuming by providing fewer obstacles to clean around.
+Opting for fewer mantlepieces or windowsill ornaments could allow you to more easily dust these areas.
+Meanwhile, keeping floors clutter-free and making efforts to store items away could make vacuuming/mopping easier.
 Adopting a more minimalist lifestyle isn’t easy, but it could be worth it in the long run – not just for making cleaning easier, but for bringing peace to your home and making it more organised.

 Invest in self-cleaning appliances

 Home technology is advancing and now there are a number of appliances capable of cleaning themselves.
 For example, you can buy a self-cleaning toilet that could prevent you from having to reach for the toilet brush as often.
 Self-cleaning ovens meanwhile also exist, using technology to burn off food residue.
 These appliances aren’t cheap but could be worth the price tag for those that are sick of cleaning these fixtures.